JereKuusela/valheim-expand_world_data/docs/dungeons.md

 - doorChance (default: `0`): Chance for a door to be placed.
 Only for Dungeon.
 - doorTypes: List of possible doors.
 Each door has the same chance of being selected.
   - prefab: Identifier of the door object.
+    - If the prefab is not registered, a matching door from the original dungeon generator is used.
+Unresolved doors are skipped.
   - connectionType: Type of the door connection.
   - chance (default: `0`): Chance to be spawned if this door is selected.
 IF zero, the general `doorChance` is used instead.
 - maxTilt (default: `90` degrees): Maximum terrain angle.
 Only for CampGrid and CampRadial.